offsoc/kolab/meet/README.md

 Currently we can scale with the number of threads on a system by using multiple workers, but not across multiple servers.

-In the simplest for it would of course be possible to load balance and just distribute rooms on different nodes.
+In the simplest form it would of course be possible to load balance and just distribute rooms on different nodes.

 To distribute a single room across different nodes more work is required:
 * A transport needs to be established between the nodes.